Speech Segmentation Control

 Parameter Description

 The two parameters that affect the determination of user's speech completion are in the ASR parameters of registering/updating agents and creating/updating agent instances.
-The detailed descriptions are as follows:
+Please refer to Register Agent > Body > ASR Parameters for details.

 Scenario Examples